What is India VIX Index? Calculation, Meaning, Range & Volatality

 FAQs

-India VIX, or Volatility Index, gauges expected stock market volatility.
-It potentially reflects market sentiment and risk, aiding trading and investment decisions.
+India VIX, or Volatility Index, measures expected stock market volatility.
+It reflects market sentiment and risk to help you trade and invest.

-Yes, you can buy or sell India VIX futures and options on the National Stock Exchange of India (NSE).
-However, it is a complex product and only suitable for experienced traders.
+Yes, you can buy or sell India VIX futures and options on NSE.
+But it’s a complex product and meant for experienced traders only.

-Nifty VIX is a volatility index that measures the market’s expectation of volatility in the Nifty 50 index over the next 30 days.
-It is calculated using the order book of Nifty 50 index options.
-Nifty VIX price is currently at 15.60.
+Nifty VIX is a volatility index that measures the market’s expectation of volatility in the Nifty 50 index for the next 30 days.
+It’s calculated using the Nifty 50 index options order book.
+Nifty VIX is currently at 15.60.

-The India VIX vs Nifty correlation shows an inverse relationship.
-When the Nifty 50 index rises the volatility index typically falls, indicating lower market uncertainty.
-Conversely, when the Nifty falls, the VIX tends to rise, signaling higher expected risk.
-This helps investors gauge market sentiment and potential risk.
+The correlation between India VIX and Nifty is inversely related.
+When the Nifty 50 index rises, VIX falls, meaning lower market uncertainty.
+When the Nifty falls, the VIX rises, indicating higher risk.
+This helps you gauge the India VIX market sentiment and risk.

 All You Need to Know About Starting Your Share Market Journey